justinleewells/pogo-optimizer/README.md

 $ docker run -d -p 3000:3000 -p 8081:8081 -it justinleewells/pogo-optimizer
 ```

+If there have been updates to the repo, run `docker pull justinleewells/pogo-optimizer` before you do `docker run -d -p 3000:3000 -p 8081:8081 -it justinleewells/pogo-optimizer`

 All ports are not accessible and usable as described above.

 ### Docker setup for Windows (Docker)